nrjchnd/tfps/README.md

 Please do not use this project unless you know exactly what you are doing or use at your own risk, please read carefully the license before using.

+# Security Requirements

+This project was created to run in AWS behind a firewall.
+The only system with access to this server should be the softswitch or PBX.

+*** PLEASE DO NOT INSTALL THE SYSTEM WITHOUT A FIREWALL, THERE IS NO AUTHENTICATION BY DESIGN ***

 # Requirements
 This project requires: